dcurrie/wren/README.md

 See LICENSE file for software license, and the end of release_notes.txt for credits.

-The test/check-examples assumes 64-bit values.
+The test/check-examples assumes 32-bit values.

-Some of the examples, such as boot.wren and disasm.wren are written assuming a little-endian machine.
-This should be fixed soon.
+Some of the smaple code, such as boot.wren and disasm.wren are written assuming 32-bit values, which is the default configuration.